Alfred K. Flowers: Retirement

 The effective date of his retirement was 1 January 2012.
 After retiring from the Air Force, Flowers and his wife moved to San Antonio, where he works with military and veterans groups as a volunteer and a speaker.
 He also helped develop an enlisted heritage museum.
 According to Flowers, when he experiences military withdrawal pains, he visits Lackland Air Force Base to watch 700 new airmen march in their basic training graduation parade.

 After retiring from active duty, Flowers served on the board of directors for a number of veteran-related organizations.
-These included Air Force Aid Society, Lackland Fisher Houses, Lackland Heritage Foundation, and the Fallen Warriors Legacy Scholarship Foundation.
+These included Air Force Aid Society, Lackland Fisher Houses, Lackland Heritage Foundation, Endeavors, and the Fallen Warriors Legacy Scholarship Foundation.
 Flowers also served as a member of the board of director for the Alamo City Chamber of Commerce in San Antonio, Texas.

 In 2017, Flowers wrote and published an autobiography entitled Reflections of a Servant Leader.
 It highlights his life challenges as well as his forty-six years of military service.
 The book also includes his thoughts on service, integrity, and leadership.